daniel-samson/neovim/README.md

 Vim uses buffers to store each file which is opened.
 Use recently **Opened** files/buffers (&lt;Alt&gt; &lt;O&gt;) to view and search your recently opened files.

 ### Saving Files in VIM IDE
 Vim IDE will auto save all your work.
-It also keeps the history of all the changes you have create in your ~/.vimhistory folder.
+It also keeps the history of all the changes you have create in a .vimrc folder or ~/.vimhistory.

 ### Cut, Copy and Paste
 Using the standard vim keys to manage your system clipboard, in all modes except insert you can: